mirror/dd-wrt/src/router/python/Doc/library/configparser.rst

       The *defaults* argument is read with :meth:`read_dict()`, providing consistent behavior across the parser: non-string keys and values are implicitly converted to strings.

+   .. versionchanged:: 3.8
+      The default *dict_type* is :class:`dict`, since it now preserves insertion order.

    .. method:: defaults()